 You should play each string then you name the note, and you can make the small test harder by finding a friend who can help you to lay the string while you have to make the right answer what he is playing.

 5. The final is learning the string backward

 We continue to remember the acronym for learning the string backward to move through the strings.
 In this part, we have the sentence “Everybody Gets Drunk At Easter”.

 The first letter of each word in the sentence is equal to the string E, B, G, D, A, and E, respectively.

 How to be better in remember the string numbers

 It is easy for you to count the string names from left to right but does not do like that.
 You have to remember that the low E is the sixth string while the high E is the first string.

 If it is hard for you to understand, you just think about the way you hold the neck of the guitar.
 The bottom of your guitar is held by your hands, and you bring your fingers up around the string to play the fretboard.

-In conclusion, making the acronym is the best way to remember the string.
+Making the acronym is the best way to remember the string.
 Besides, you have to practice much to get used to with it.
 Then you can speed up faster, do not worry if it is too tough.
 Spending time to practice is what you need to do in learning anything.
-Happy time!